Canon 200D vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

-Both the 200D and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the A7R II have been discontinued, but can regularly be found used on ebay.
 The A7R II was replaced by the Sony Alpha A7R III, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the 200D and A7R II can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Canon 200D better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.